Sunday, September 8, 2019

 seu pacem seu bella geram, tibi maxima rerum

-verborumque fides."
+verborumque fides.

-Vergil was born in Mantua (Cisalpine Gaul, located in northern Italy) and lived during the tumultuous transition of Roman government from republic to monarchy.
+Vergil, also known as Virgil, [Publius Vergilius Maro; 70 – 19 BCE, modern Italy] was born in Mantua, Cisalpine Gaul, and lived during the tumultuous transition of Roman government from republic to monarchy.
+His writing talent earned him a place of honor among Maecenas’ fellow authors under Augustan rule.
+He was friends with numerous famous authors of the time period, including Horace and Asinius Pollio.
+His former slave Alexander was the most influential romantic partner in his life, and the poet memorialized his love for him under the pseudonym “Alexis” in Eclogue 2.
 His masterpiece, the Aeneid, tells the story of Aeneas’ migration from Troy to Italy; it was used for centuries as the pinnacle of Roman literature.